thosgood/this-weeks-finds/markdown/51-100/week056.md

 or - *roughly* the same thing - a diffeomorphism.
 The third constraint is the real killer.
-It's meaning is that ψ(A) doesn't change when we do a diffeomorphism of spaceTIME to the connection A, but it's usually formulated \`infinitesimally' as the Wheeler-DeWitt equation
+It's meaning is that ψ(A) doesn't change when we do a diffeomorphism of spaceTIME to the connection A, but it's usually formulated 'infinitesimally' as the Wheeler-DeWitt equation

                             H ψ = 0